hydrodog/nutritionforkandspoon/README.md

 The processing instructions that are well established will also be placed in this project.
 Ideally they are in a very short document so people can read it, but also could be in an expert system.
 Thus for example, someone making oxalate stones could get a recipe on making a lentil soup and would be told that soaking lentils or beans will reduce the oxalate count.
 This is extremely well documented.

 Another claim made by Dr. Fuhrman is that eating nuts and seeds containing oils in the same meal as eating greens and berries rich in oil-soluble vitamins increases nutrient uptake.
-While this
+This seems to make intuitive sense, but has to be vetted.
+Dr. Fuhrman also makes claims that taking a multivitamin containing folic acid is not beneficial, that folate should be obtained from nutritious food.
+This kind of claim must be carefully vetted as it does not appear to have the same kind of unimpeachable large scale studies behind it.blackberryblackberry